Luke 9

 [45] But they understood not this saying, and it was hidden from them, that they should not understand it.
 And they were afraid to ask Him concerning this saying.

-Comments Luke 9:43-45 For verses 43 to 45, see Comments Matthew 17:22-23 and Comments Mark 9:30-32.
-The Lord often reminds the disciples concerning His death and resurrection because He knows that their faith will be tested after His departure.
+Comments Luke 9:43-45 For verses 43 to 45, refer to Comments Matthew 17:22-23 and Comments Mark 9:30-32.
+The Lord often reminds the disciples about His death and resurrection because He knows that their faith will be tested after His departure.

 [46] Then came up a debate among them, which of them may be the greatest.